 The Internal Audit department is headed by the Senior Vice President, Internal Audit who reports directly to the chairman of the AC and administratively to the Deputy CEO.
 The hiring, removal, evaluation and compensation of the Senior Vice President, Internal Audit is also approved by the AC.
 The Internal Audit department is responsible for assisting the AC in reviewing and evaluating the adequacy and effectiveness of the Group's system of internal controls to address financial, operational, compliance and information technology risks.
 It also audits the operations, regulatory compliance, risk management and sustainability reporting processes of the Group.
 The Internal Audit department has unfettered access to all the Company's documents, records, properties and personnel, including access to the AC, and has appropriate standing within the Company.
-The scope of the internal Audit and approved by the AC.
+The scope of the internal audit reviews are carried out in accordance with the yearly plans prepared by the Senior Vice President, Internal Audit and approved by the AC.
 Any material non-compliance or lapses in internal controls together with corrective measures are reported to the AC.